 The Unfortunate Location

-Unless you are doing an online business, location will mean a lot to your shop.
+Unless you are doing an online business related to co q 10, location will mean a lot to your shop.
 If you are building a brick-and-mortar establishment, you must not expect that people are willing to go to a remote area.
 However, there are a lot of starting business owners that fall for low rent, which makes them forget about the value of strategic location.

 No Business Plan